geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " I will uot tell, to slow disease a prey,
 " How long I watch'd my pupil's charms decay,
 " And as she lay upon her early bier,
-" In human semblance dropp'd the frequent tear ;
+" In human semblance dropp'd the frequent tear;
 " For the stern Sylph, when Evelina died,
-" Still claim'd the proof her early fate denied : 740
+" Still claim'd the proof her early fate denied: 740

 " How often hope revived her fading fire,
-" Which glow'd awhile, yet blaz'd but to expire ;
+" Which glow'd awhile, yet blaz'd but to expire;
 " As wandering in the gloom, a flash of light
 " Gives tenfold darkness to surrounding night.
 " At length I knew thee — could I fail to prove